- PhMuseum 2020 Women Photographers Grant

-This body of work is a self-portrait photographic series that aims to document various stories of South African women across economic backgrounds,ethnicities & races who have fallen victim to the scourge of Femicide in South Africa.
-The body of work incorporates a mainly conceptual photographic approach in each portrait.
-Each title of each portrait in the series is the name of the deceased woman, & the description has each woman’s age as well as the events that led to each woman’s demise.
+This body of work is a self-portrait photographic series that aims to document various stories of South African women across economic backgrounds, ethnicities & races who have fallen victim to the scourge of Femicide in South Africa.
+The works are guided by various representations of a Black Virgin Mary who leads the viewer through each tragedy but remains immovable in solidifying each woman's impenetrable divinity.
+Each title of each portrait in the series is the name of the deceased woman, & the description has each woman’s age as well as the events that led to each their demise.

 South Africa has failed us.